 The more efficient an air filter is, the more it tends to resist air flow.
 However, our MERV 12 air conditioner furnace filters provide only a few fractions of an inch more resistance than ordinary air conditioner furnace filters that are much less efficient at removing particles from the air.
 Our MERV 12 – 1″ air conditioner furnace filters have a low resistance of only 0.26 at 300 feet per minute of airflow, which works fine with virtually all systems.

-Fiberglass air conditioner furnace filters are designed only to capture large particles and to protect your heating and air conditioning system; they do nothing to remove smaller particles like many allergens.
+Fiberglass air conditioner furnace filters are designed to capture only large particles and to protect your heating and air conditioning system; they do nothing to remove smaller particles like many allergens.
 These types of air conditioner furnace filters also have either no MERV rating assigned to them or in some instances, have a MERV rating of from 1 to 4.
-Nordic Pure anti-allergenic air conditioner furnace filters not only protect your HVAC system from dust, and other airborne particles, Nordic Pure air filters remove up to 97.8% of the pollen, pet dander, dust mites, mold spores, tobacco smoke and other airborne particles in the indoor air.
+Nordic Pure anti-allergenic air conditioner furnace filters not only protect your HVAC system from dust and other airborne particles, but our Nordic Pure air filters remove up to 97.8% of the pollen, pet dander, dust mites, mold spores, tobacco smoke, and other airborne particles in the indoor air.
 Since the average person spends 2-3 times more time indoors than outdoors, it is the healthier choice.

-Nordic Pure manufactures all of our air filters using a filter media that contains a permanent electrostatic charge causing dust to cling to the air conditioner furnace filter using the same principle as static electricity.
+Nordic Pure manufactures all of our air filters using a filter media that contains a permanent electrostatic charge.
+This charge causes dust to cling to the air conditioner furnace filter media using the same principle as static electricity.
 As a consequence, our air filters are far more effective and efficient than traditional pleated filters.
-Nordic Pure does not endorse or sell the permanent metal electrostatic filters.
+Nordic Pure does not endorse or sell reusable metal electrostatic filters.

-We have quantity discounts available for businesses ordering more than 100 furnace filters / air conditioner filters per month.
-Please email us at: email@example.com for a quote.
+We have quantity discounts available for businesses ordering furnace/air conditioner filters in bulk.
+Please email us at: firstname.lastname@example.org for a quote or further qualifing details.

+Air Purifiers help neutralize odors and provide additional filtration.
 As effective as our air filters are in controlling airborne particulates throughout the home, it is simply impossible to rid your indoor air of all the potentially harmful particulates that could be present in your indoor air.
 As a result, we strongly suggest adding an air purifier to various areas of your home where odors or allergens are most likely to accumulate.
 For example, small portable air purifiers placed in strategic areas.
 Laundry rooms, pet rooms, and bathrooms are all excellent places to locate an air purifier.
 Air Purifiers help neutralize odors and provide additional filtration.
 We are experts in air purification technology and offer only products we have tested extensively and are known for their effectiveness.
-For more information and to see our selection of air purifiers, go to: http://www.nordicpure.com
+For more information and to see our selection of air purifiers, go to: https://www.nordicpure.com

 Asthma, allergies, and other respiratory problems are affecting millions of people, and are on the rise.
 It is no wonder that researchers are studying the effects of indoor air quality on these ailments.
-In a 1996 survey, it showed that in 58% of homes at least one humidity-related or respiratory problem was present in the form of allergies, asthma, persistent coughs, and/ or nasal congestion.
+A 1996 survey, showed that in 58% of homes, at least one humidity-related or respiratory problem was present in the form of allergies, asthma, persistent coughs, and/ or nasal congestion.
 In 36% of the homes, at least one household member suffered from at least one respiratory ailment.

-The increased awareness for a better indoor air quality has prompted changes in building codes, and development of products to maximize a healthier indoor air quality.
-Removing and/or containing the harmful particles and odors protect the home and provide a higher quality air for the entire family.
-Taking control of the quality of health environment in which you live and work in is the first step in improving your life.
+The increased awareness for better indoor air quality has prompted changes in building codes, and the development of products to maximize a healthier indoor air quality.
+Removing and/or containing harmful particles and odors protects the home and provides higher-quality air for the entire family.
+Taking control of the quality of healthy environment in which you live and work is the first step in improving your life.
 Finally, you can “breathe pure”; it is definitely worth every breath.

 We sincerely hope the information contained on our Frequently Asked Questions of this website adequately answered your questions.
 We invite you to submit your questions, comments or suggestions to: email@example.com or call us Toll-Free 800-590-0339